Deya Neya: Plot

-Meanwhile, Mr BK Roy engages police to find his son as his mother falls ill while grieving for her son.
-Meanwhile, Sukanta, a close friend and talented lyricist suffers from tuberculosis and has to be operated immediately.
+Meanwhile, Mr BK Roy engages police to find his son as his mother (Chhaya Devi) falls ill while grieving for her son.
+Meanwhile, Sukanta (Premangshu Bose), a close friend and talented lyricist suffers from tuberculosis and has to be operated immediately.
 Prasanta decides to appear publicly in a show to fundraise the cost of treatment.
 Meanwhile, Roy and his wife arrive in Calcutta looking for their son.
 A police person recognizes Prasanta and asks Roy to be in the theater hall.
 In the meantime, Suchi buys 1st row tickets to watch singer Abhijit live for first time.
 As the curtain unfolds, Suchi gets astonished as she recognizes the man on stage to be their mysteriously disappeared driver Hridoy Haran, and she feels humiliated while bursting into tears.
 Mr Roy watches public reactions to his son's song and decides to change his mind.
 Police asks Prasanta to meet his parents.
 Before leaving Prasanta asks Asim to explain everything and apologizes to Suchi on behalf of Prasanta.
 Strangely the police car stops at the house of Mr Amritlal Majumder - where he worked previously.
 It turns out that BK Roy and Amrit Lal are known to each other for a long time and in fact Roy family are staying there as guests.

-Asim explained everything to Suchi, and Asim's wife proposes Suchi as bride for Prasanta to Mrs. Roy.
+Asim explained everything to Suchi, and Asim's wife (Lily Chakravarty) proposes Suchi as bride for Prasanta to Mrs. Roy.
 But Amritlal rejects the proposal saying Prasanta is a driver and moreover his own driver.
 It turns out that he was joking and admits that he has no objection with the marriage, but only on one condition, that if Prasanta agrees to be a life time driver for Suchi.